particle-iot/docs/src/content/reference/datasheets/wi-fi/photon-2-datasheet.md

 The Photon 2 can only wake from `HIBERNATE` sleep mode on pin D10, `RISING`, `FALLING`, or `CHANGE`.
 Pin D10 is the same module pin location as the Argon pin D8, which is also the WKP pin.

+### RAM

+The P2 has 512 KB of static RAM (SRAM) and 4 MB of pseudo-static RAM (PSRAM).

+Around 3072 KB (3 MB) of RAM is available for user applications.
+Heap allocations are made first from SRAM, then from PSRAM, as necessary.

 ### Retained memory

 The P2 and Photon 2 have limited support for retained memory in Device OS 5.3.1 and later: